CyBear-Jinni/CBJ_Smart-Device_Resources/devices_resources/nanopi_duo2/README.md

 'sudo hwclock -w'

-10. Now it should run already but the os armbian for the nanopi duo2 currently does not have good cpu speed configuration by default.
+10. Now it should run already but the os armbian for the NanoPi Duo2 currently does not have good cpu speed configuration by default.

 In order to let the device work range of lower speeds follow the following steps.